Eigenvarieties for non-cuspidal modular forms over certain PEL Shimura varieties: Analytic section

-and similarly for $\G_{[\gamma_2]}(h') $.
-As $\omega^k$ is \'etale locally isomorphic to $L_{-w_0k}$, the same calculation performed in the proof of Theorem~\ref{Weiss2} combined with the corank condition ensure us that the two space of invariants are the same.
-This allows us to conclude. \end{proof} \begin{remark} Note again that over a general basis the proposition is not necessarily true. \end{remark} In particular, note that we have
+and this allows us to conclude. \end{proof} \begin{remark} Note again that over a general basis the proposition is not necessarily true. \end{remark} In particular, note that we have

-We conclude observing that all the results of the section can be generalized to arbitrary Shimura varieties of type $A$ or $C$, with the only inconvenience of a less explicit description of the conditions on the weights and more cumbersome notation.
+We conclude observing that all the results of the section can be generalised to arbitrary Shimura varieties of type $A$ or $C$, with the only inconvenience of a less explicit description of the conditions on the weights and even more cumbersome notation.